w3ds-docs/w3ds-docs/content/docs/components/eVault/user-cases.md

 ### Description
 Creation of a new eVault associated with an provided eName.
 The eVault is initialized in a minimal state and registered in the system.
+If an entity creates an eVault for itself, a public key is provided immediately to ensure further control over the eVault.
+If an eVault is created without a key (e.g., for an organization or a child), a trusted party is assigned as its controller, and their authority is verified.

 ### Actors
 - Request initiator